cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 #### 2.6.4 Service commencement route

 The endpoint serves to commence the delivery of services by approving the specified contract.
+This endpoint will also generate the occurrences on their scheduled dates.
 Users must send a `POST` request to approve the contract at the following endpoint:

 ```
 <baseURL>/vis-backend-agent/contracts/service/commence